bojigu/thoipapy/thoipapy/docs/embeddings_and_alignment_depth.rst

 2. What does THOIPA lose by searching UniRef90 instead of NCBI nr? **About 0.015 AUC, and the alignments are deeper rather than shallower.**

+A third homologue source, the ColabFold MSA server, was tested afterwards and reaches the same conclusion from much greater depth.
+See ``docs/homologue_source_comparison.md``.

 Reproducing this needs ``scripts/compare_plm_embedding_configurations.py`` on the ``feature/plm-embeddings`` branch (question 1) and ``scripts/compare_blast_database_depth.py``
 (question 2).
 The embedding work was deliberately not merged; the branch is kept as an archive.